-Ultimately, OKD is a platform for developing and deploying containerized applications.
-As an application developer, OKD documentation helps you:
+Develop and deploy containerized applications with OKD.
+OKD is a platform for developing and deploying containerized applications.
+OKD documentation helps you:

 Understand OKD development: Learn the different types of containerized applications, from simple containers to advanced Kubernetes deployments and Operators.

-Work with applications: Use the Developer perspective in the OKD web console to easily create and deploy applications.
-Use the Topology view to visually interact with your applications, monitor status, connect and group components, and modify your code base.
+Work with applications: Use the Developer perspective in the OKD web console to create and deploy applications.
+Use the Topology view to see your applications, monitor status, connect and group components, and modify your code base.